Keeping up with the Colombians

 In a sea of red, be a yellow.

 What a FANTASTIC last night in Medellin.
-I reflected on my time in Colombia as I headed back “home” in a (super cheap) Uber– Medellin at night was so lit up, it looked like a twinkling night sky.
-Gorgeous.
-The next day, I went to the airport with dreams of coming back, with a yellow fever vaccination.
+I reflected on my time in Colombia as I headed back “home” in a (super cheap) Uber.
+At night, Medellin was so lit up, it looked like a twinkling night sky.
+Breathtaking.
+The next day, I went to the airport with dreams of coming back.

 Colombia is waiting.